Rudy Giuliani's former colleagues reflect on his path from law-and-order champion to RICO defendant: "A tragedy"

 In the aftermath, some — including then-Mayor David Dinkins — criticized Giuliani for egging the police on, an allegation Giuliani called "dead wrong."

-Giuliani was elected two months later, and re-elected four years after that.
-He'd claim credit for a marked decrease in crime rates during his tenure, which ended a few months after the day that for years defined his legacy: September 11, 2001.
+Giuliani was elected two months later, and reelected four years after that.
+He'd claim credit for a marked decrease in crime rates during his tenure, which ended a few months after the day that for years defined his legacy: Sept.
+11, 2001.

 "He was 'America's Mayor,' who led us through one of the most difficult periods in the history of the country," said Lou Ellen Barkan, who worked with Giuliani for four years as chief of staff to Deputy Mayor Randy Mastro.